Rodyshawky/alx-pre_course/0x01-git/README.md

-My second file that have been modified
+ your README.md file will be updated